InDIOS/vue-ts-decorate/README.md

 ```
 The code above it is the same that:

 >NOTE: All Vue Router hooks are also supported as classes methods, except the `activate` hook because it has the same name as the Vue components hook in the version 1.x.x.
+In version 2.x.x only `beforeRouteEnter` and `beforeRouteLeave` are added as hooks.

 ```javascript
 new Vue({